Introduction To Listening Habits

 You may have heard this word from mindfulness trainers who encourage people to cherish everything they do.
 Here everything means all mundane tasks which seem to be boring at best.
 Mindful trainers ask people to look into these mundane tasks and find the inherent beauty.
 The same thing you need to do in case of listening.
 Try to listen to every mundane sound which you take for granted.
 For example, there is a slurping sound of drinking tea.
 Have you ever noticed it?
 Notice it if you never did.
 Listen to the sound of the fan swirling above your head.
 Listen to anything – from the sound of washing your hands with water to the burp sound after dinner, from clapping sound after a speaker connects with the audience to mere every tapping sound from water dropping from a half-closed tap.

-The more you will listen, more you will understand the beauty of it.
-All of this listening strategies is done just to increase the concentration so that when you listen to a human, you don’t skip in between, rather you can savor the whole.
+The more you will listen, the more you will understand the beauty of it.
+All of these listening strategies is done just to increase the concentration so that when you listen to a human, you don’t skip in between, rather you can savor the whole.
 While listening to these mundane sounds, pay heed to how they’re sounding; imagine the surface on which they’re making the sound; how it’s affecting the environment; and how you’re feeling due to the sound.
 If you do this for a long time and get good at this, you don’t need to pay extra attention while listening to someone in your professional arena or while paying heed to someone in your family.

 Way #4.
 Listening habits position